 Developments in cell phone technology in recent years have resulted in enhanced communication opportunities.
-However, the use of cell phones in school poses increasing risks of school disruptions, bullying, criminal activity, and academic dishonesty.
+However, the use of cell phones in schools poses increasing risks of school disruptions, bullying, criminal activity, and academic dishonesty.
 As a result, the possession and use of student cell phones, digital cameras and similar electronic devices during the instructional day shall be restricted as set forth in the student handbooks.

-Cell phones are to be turned off and not in use during the school day.
+Cell phones are to be turned off, stored in the student's locker, and not in use during the school day.
 Failure to meet these cell phone expectations will result in cell phone confiscation by the teacher or administrator.
 The parent or guardian could be required to pick the cell phone up from the office.
 If a message needs to be relayed to your child, please call the building office.